PresiyanaBB/nft-stock-tracker/README.md

 ##### Point of the NFT game is to "buy" the NFT and the first one to get it scanned by out admin wins the NFT.

+## Stock trading section
+1. Prime trading hours are from 9:30am to 4:00pm EST, which means 4:30pm to 11pm bulgarian time.

 ## This project uses:
 1. Fiber
 2. Golang Air for how reloading - https://github.com/air-verse/air/blob/master/air_example.toml